elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 "Hello World" is admittedly not the most exciting example.
 But the good news is that we have Elm installed and we have a simple program up and running.

-Let's take a look a couple more simple things with this example that will make our lives easier.
+Let's take a look a couple more things that will make our lives easier with this example still in mind.

-Before we move any further, definitely take a look at [`elm-format`](https://github.com/avh4/elm-format).
+Before we move any further, definitely consider trying [`elm-format`](https://github.com/avh4/elm-format).
 It's a plugin that you can use with your editor that makes working with Elm much easier.
 It's particularly great when you're getting started, because you can type a rough idea of what